mashebang/mashebang/README.md

   (>‿◠)✌️  fds

   <br>
-  interested in linux, open source, free as in freedom, javascript, python and lua
+  interested in linux, open source, free as in freedom, javascript, python and ruby
 </p>